"Return, O my soul, to your rest; for the Lord has dealt bountifully with you." (Psalm 116:7)

+Spiritual rest (rest for the soul) is even more difficult than physical rest.
+It seems antithetical to “fruit-bearing.”
 Bearing fruit is something Christians spend significant amounts of time talking, writing, preaching, and arguing about.
 For many, it has become a wellspring of vexation.
 We ask, “How is my fruit?
 Am I bearing enough?
 Is it the right color and shape?”
-Sadly, we create all kinds of stress and insecurity out of something which is supposed to bring us comfort and peace.
-Fruit bearing is a promise from God we wrongly take upon ourselves to try and make good on.
+Sadly, we create all kinds of stress and insecurity out of something that is supposed to bring us comfort and peace.
+Fruit-bearing is a promise from God we wrongly take upon ourselves to try and make good on.

 Want a low-pressure statement?
-“Apart from me you can do nothing.”
+“Apart from me you can do nothing” (John 15:5).

-Jesus calls Himself “the Vine.”
-That is, the only thing you must be connected to in order to have life.
-He and He alone is the source of any good fruit in anyone.
-And He says, “whoever abides in Him WILL bear much fruit”—it’s a promise, an absolute certainty.
+Jesus calls himself “the Vine.”
+That is, he is the only thing you must be connected to in order to have life.
+He and he alone is the source of any good fruit in anyone.
+And he says, “whoever abides in him will bear much fruit” (John 15:5)—it’s a promise, an absolute certainty.

 Now as they went on their way, Jesus entered a village.
 And a woman named Martha welcomed him into her house.
 And she had a sister called Mary, who sat at the Lord's feet and listened to his teaching.
 But Martha was distracted with much serving.
 And she went up to him and said, “Lord, do you not care that my sister has left me to serve alone?
 Tell her then to help me.”
 But the Lord answered her, “Martha, Martha, you are anxious and troubled about many things, but one thing is necessary.
 Mary has chosen the good portion, which will not be taken away from her.”
 (Luke 10:38–42)

-The same Jesus who said, “Abide in me.”
-Also said, “Come to me, all who labor and are heavy laden, and I will give you rest” (Matt.
-11:28).
+The same Jesus who said, “Abide in me” also said, “Come to me, all who labor and are heavy laden, and I will give you rest” (Matthew 11:28).
 And these statements are not speaking about a contradictory paradox.
-Abiding IS rest at the feet of Jesus.
-It’s coming just as you are, hearing His word of pardon, and not leaving for some independent pursuit of sexier fruit.
+Abiding is finding rest at the feet of Jesus.
+It’s coming just as you are, hearing his word of pardon, and not leaving for some independent pursuit of sexier fruit.